 Aside from the fan room, you may also pitch your own tents or rent tents for a much cheaper fee.
 When we visited, there were a lot who did that because there were only few fan rooms available.
 Our reservation was made about two weeks prior to the trip.
 I, honestly, don’t mind staying in a tent.
 The place looks very safe for camping.
 I went out in the middle of the night to make water and heard the snoring from some of the tents.
 I would like to assume that’s comfort!

-This and the rest of the meals served for us are worth the money we paid.
+This first serving and the rest of the meals are worth the money we paid.
 There was more than enough every meal.
 They tasted good and were prepared on time.
 Most of all, everything that we had requested for from Ate Rhodora (wife of the owner) was served, to add, in beautiful plating.
 We were even able to provide for our driver, reserve some for the next meal, and give away some for the resort cleaners.

 The resort offers free use of the cooking areas.
 If you will have more time, go ahead and be more adventurous and cook your own meals.
 But if you don’t and you’d rather spend more time relaxing with each other, let the Resort do it for you.
 This way, you also help them have more opportunities to earn.
 You help the local tourism even more plus you get a chance to be served by their hospitality and local cuisine.